avoytkiv/MDSA-UofC/DATA606/01_assignment/solution.md

 is in the range between 0 USD and 42,448 USD.

 ## Question 5
+Suppose you are interested in the ratio between the actual amount of funding pledged and the goal amount of funding.
+(1) Please use the simple random sample you get from Q2 to estimate this ratio and its standard deviation.
+(2) Suppose you have three projects to launch and your goal amounts for these projects are 500k,1000k and 2000k usd dollars.
+Please estimate how much you can get on average from the potential backers and give the standard deviation of your estimate.
+(6pt)

 ### 1. Use the simple random sample you get from Q2 to estimate the ratio between the actual amount of funding pledged and the goal amount of funding and its standard deviation